gokulmInfy/m2x-arduino/README.md

 Once you [register](https://m2x.att.com/signup) for an AT&amp;T M2X account, an API key is automatically generated for you.
 This key is called a _Primary Master Key_ and can be found in the _Master Keys_ tab of your [Account Settings](https://m2x.att.com/account).
 This key cannot be edited or deleted, but it can be regenerated.
 It will give you full access to all APIs.

-However, you can also create a _Data Source API Key_ associated with a given Data Source (Feed), you can use the Data Source API key to access the streams belonging to that Data Source.
+However, you can also create a _Data Source API Key_ associated with a given Data Source (Device), you can use the Data Source API key to access the streams belonging to that Data Source.

 You can customize this variable in the following line in the examples: